1-Sanchit-1/site/docs/Learning/Development/js.md

 - **Callback Hell** can occur when nesting multiple callbacks.
 - **Promises** and **Promise Chaining** help avoid callback hell by handling asynchronous operations more effectively.
 - **Async/Await** simplifies working with promises by allowing asynchronous code to be written in a synchronous manner.
+- **Hoisting:** Variables declared with `var` are hoisted to the top of the scope.
+- **Closures:** Functions retain access to their lexical scope, even when the function is executed outside that scope.
+- **Callbacks:** Functions passed into another function as an argument to be executed later.
+- **Event Loop:** JavaScript uses an event loop to handle asynchronous tasks and promises.